arco1847/ehmapp/README.md

-# Welcome to your Expo app 👋(Electronic Health Management System)
+# ehma : Electronic Health Management System 👋

 This is a Mobile+WEB app built with React Native,TypeScript,MySQL.